CIS565-Fall-2014/Project6-DeferredShader/README.md

 -------------------------------------------------------------------------------
 SELF-GRADING
 -------------------------------------------------------------------------------
-* On the submission date, email your grade, on a scale of 0 to 100, to Liam, liamboone@gmail.com, with a one paragraph explanation.
+* On the submission date, email your grade, on a scale of 0 to 100, to Harmony, harmoli+cis565@seas.upenn.edu, with a one paragraph explanation.
 Be concise and realistic.
 Recall that we reserve 30 points as a sanity check to adjust your grade.
 Your actual grade will be (0.7 * your grade) + (0.3 * our grade).
 We hope to only use this in extreme cases when your grade does not realistically